FierceSoftware/devsecops-workshop-wizbang/README.md

 ## Deploying Red Hat Identity Management (Ansible-based)

-Arguably, this is the first thing you should do.
+Arguably, this is the first thing you should do, after deploying OCP as this deployer needs an existing VPC.

 There is a provisioner to deploy Red Hat Identity Management (FreeIPA) in AWS from scratch.

 This will take care of provisioning the EC2 instance, setting public AND private Route 53 zones, and even using Let's Encrypt to update the SSL used to serve the web interface.

 1. Make sure you have completed the requirements of installing Ansible, Boto, and configured AWS credentials as stated above.